 Lava Falls, Grand Canyon National Park

 One hundred seventy-nine miles downstream from Lees Ferry on the Colorado River sits Lava Falls Rapid.
-With a difficulty rating of 10 on the 1-10 Grand Canyon scale (Class V on the international scale of river difficulty), Lava Falls is arguably the most famous whitewater rafting rapid in the world.
-It is even listed by the Guinness Book of World Records as the fastest navigable water in all of North America at 20 m.p.h.
+A difficulty rating of Class 10 on the 1-10 Grand Canyon scale (Class V on the international scale of river difficulty), Lava Falls is arguably the most famous whitewater rapid in the world.
+It was even listed by the Guinness Book of World Records as the fastest navigable water in all of North America at 20 m.p.h.

-River runners usually spend around 20 seconds Lava as the rapid drops 37 feet in a hundred yards.
+River runners usually spend around 20 seconds in Lava as the rapid drops 37 feet in a hundred yards.
 Approaching rafters can only see the occasional mist of water spurt up from one of the features hidden below the horizon line.
 However its thunderous roar can be heard hundreds of yards upstream.
 While it is possible to portage the rapid on the left shore over 20,000 people run the river each year with only a few walking the trail.
 Many groups enjoy a post Lava celebratory stop at the aptly named Tequila Beach!

 The Ledge Hole

 This video shows how a run can last longer than 20 seconds.
-By missing both the right and left lines and instead hitting the Ledge Hole.
+By missing both the right and left lines and instead hitting the Ledge Hole causing massive carnage.